Interferometric discrepancy between the non-relativistic solution to the Klein-Gordon and Schr\"odinger wave equations due to their dissimilar phase velocities: Discussion

+Whether a harmonic wave or a wave group is injected into the interferometer, the Schrödinger interferometer output is the same; it changes from $I_{Sch}^{0}$ for a stationary BS to $I_{Sch}$ for the above BS trajectory.
+The Klein-Gordon output, $I_{KG}$, remains the same for both harmonic waves and wave groups regardless of BS motion.

+Fig. \ref{fig1} (b) shows the BS moving through the CW harmonic wave, producing a decrease of the wavefunction in the transmitted amplitude that is left behind the BS.
+This diagram omits the reflected wave (or diffracted waves in a grating BS), which, combined with the incident and transmitted waves, satisfies the moving BS boundary conditions.
+The solution to the Schr\"odinger eqn. then involves eigenstates of momentum for the incident, reflected, and transmitted waves in front of and behind the BS.
+The change in amplitude between the incident and transmitted waves is intrinsically linked to the BS and does not represent a discontinuity of the wave function that travels at the particle or group velocity.

+In the non-relativistic limit, solutions to the Klein-Gordon eqn. include rest mass energy, whereas the Schr\"odinger eqn. defines energy solely in terms of kinetic and potential components.
+Rest energy enables the modeling of energy transfer to internal degrees of freedom during inelastic collisions, while this is not possible with the Schr\"odinger eqn.\cite{kowalskiedu} However, the BS only attenuates the wavefunction via reflection/transmission or diffraction.
+This process can be modeled with the Schr\"odinger equation since the particle's energy in not altered.

+Interference generated at the output port of this Sagnac interferometer provides no information about the BS trajectory in the EM and Klein-Gordon equations since the PDF is static.
+However, the PDF for the Schr\"odinger equation varies from $I_{Sch}^{0}$ to $I_{Sch}$.
+Information on the BS trajectory is absent; the PDF only indicates that the phase velocity is lower than that of the BS.
+The total energy of the particle is determined by such a PDF measurement of the the phase velocity.

-Experimental realization of the interference shown in fig. \ref{fig1} is difficult, primarily due to the long particle coherence lengths required.
-While fig. \ref{fig1} depicts interference via macroscopic beamsplitters, the method also applies to microscopic systems.
-For instance, an atom can acting as a beamsplitter through its ability to scatter and not scatter a non-zero rest mass body.
-It is also possible to have trajectories more easily implemented, such as harmonic motion of the BS.
+While fig. \ref{fig1} depicts interference using macroscopic beamsplitters, the method also applies to microscopic systems.
+For instance, an atom can act as a beamsplitter through its ability to simultaneously scatter and not scatter a non-zero rest mass body.
+In this case quantum correlated interference between the particle and BS may become important.
+Similar interferometric correlations have been studied.\cite{kowalskicorrelation}

-No information about the trajectory of the BS is associated with the phase velocity of the wave train transmitted through the BS in the Klein-Gordon equation since interference is not produced.
-From the duration of the interference between the transmitted and reflected waves shown in fig.\ref{fig1}(d) for the Schrödinger eqn., the phase velocity can be deduced.
-However, apart from the beginning and end of this interference there is no time dependent interferometric variation in the PDF that reveals any information about the trajectory of the BS.

-The thought experiment illustrated in fig. \ref{fig1} highlights limitations in the validity of either the Schrödinger or Klein-Gordon equations.
-However, this flaw is likely relevant only within contexts similar to those discussed above.
+Instead of using the interferometer shown in fig. \ref{fig1}, a direct measurement can be made with the same BS trajectory.
+In this case, the input-output Sagnac beamsplitter is removed.
+The wave group from the source then travels only in the CW direction.
+The detector measures the PDF of the wave group that is attenuated three times in the Schr\"odinger equation.
+The Klein-Gordon equation predicts a PDF that has been attenuated by only one pass through the BS, yet the wave group passes three times through the BS.